googlecodelabs/cloud-nebulous-serverless/README.md

 This code sample was inspired by a [user's suboptimal experience](https://www.mail-archive.com/google-appengine@googlegroups.com/msg94549.html) trying to create a simple App Engine app using a Cloud API.
 It was also inspired by a [colleague's blog post](https://dev.to/googlecloud/portable-code-migrating-across-google-cloud-s-serverless-platforms-2ifk) showing a similar Node.js example "drifting" between GCP serverless platforms.

 This app shows developers how to use the [Cloud Translation API](https://cloud.google.com/translate), the API for [Google Translate](https://translate.google.com), and one of GCP's [AI/ML "building block" APIs](https://cloud.google.com/products/ai/building-blocks).
 Such APIs are backed by pre-trained machine learning models, allowing developers with little or no background in AI/ML to leverage machine learning with only API calls.
-The application implements a mini-"My Google Translate" MVP (minimally-viable product) web service.
+The application implements a mini Google Translate "MVP" (minimally-viable product) web service.

 ### Hosting options